sweetbbak/sweetbbak.github.io/content/_index.md

 <img src="author.png" alt="image of a woman, digital art" style="display: block; margin-left: auto; margin-right: auto;">

 Welcome!
 I'm sweetbbak.
+I'm a self-taught programmer and Linux enthusiast.
+I really enjoy learning about how programming languages work.
+I am fairly skilled with `Bash`, and `Golang`... and I'm currently learning `Rust`, `C`, `Nix` and `Zig`.
+I am also currently working on writing my own language and shell.

-Check out some of my latest posts.
+Check out some of my latest posts!